audacity/audacity-from-svn-5GB/sf-cvs/branches/AUDACITY_1_2/audacity-src/README.txt

   * Audacity can import and display MIDI files, but they cannot be played or edited.

+  * On Pentium-II based systems effects using the Soundtouch libraries may cause Audacity to crash.
+This is a problem with the upstream library.

   * Windows only: If you installed one of the 1.1.x beta versions, you must uninstall it before installing Audacity 1.2.
     (You do not need to uninstall earlier 1.2 or 1.0 releases.)